GeotrekCE/Geotrek-rando-v3/docs/customization.md

 - `search_container` to isolate Search page
 - `details_container` to isolate detail pages
 - `flatPage_container` to isolate static flatpages

+In addition, some classes prefixed with `custo-*` are gradually being added to facilitate style overrides for components.
+A dedicated [ticket](https://github.com/GeotrekCE/Geotrek-rando-v3/issues/1079) shows explanations and differents styling for the main menu (available since 3.19.0).

 ## Translations